bhalavat-nisarg/code-23032022-NisargBhalavat/README.md

 This application can calculate any person's BMI using their Weight (in kg) and Height (in cm).
 In addition to this the application can also provide an information regarding the BMI Category and Health risk based on the calculated BMI.

+This application can be used as a standalone data processor from the Database or can be exposed externally as an API.

 ## BMI Ranges (kg/m<sup>2</sup>)

 -   18.4 and below